 Site access will be provided via five access points.
-Along Lawrenceville-Suwanne Road, there will be two right-in/right-out driveways, a full movement driveway, and an existing intersection at Lawrenceville-Suwanee Road and Burnette Road.
+Along Lawrenceville-Suwanee Road, there will be two right-in/right-out driveways, a full movement driveway, and an existing intersection at Lawrenceville-Suwanee Road and Burnette Road.
 The fifth access point is provided via the proposed parkway which will divide the development.
-This will allow access in from McGinnis Ferry Road.
+This will allow access into the development from McGinnis Ferry Road.

-Preliminary Report: April 25, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Opus Gateway #1062 Final Report May 25, Review Report Comments May 9, 2006 Due: 2006 Due By:
+Preliminary Report: April 25, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Opus Gateway #1062 Final Report Due: May 25, 2006 Review Report Comments Due By: May 9, 2006